Using Cached Data in SuiteAnalytics Workbook

 Frequency to refresh cached data in pivot tables and charts

-The cached data in your pivot tables and charts is refreshed after 60 minutes of inactivity, as well as the standard data refresh option.
+Cached data in your pivot tables and charts is refreshed after 60 minutes of inactivity, and after a standard data refresh.
 For detailed information about cached data in pivot tables and charts, see Understanding Data Caching in Pivot Tables and Charts.

 Monitoring Cached Data for Datasets

-To get an overview of all datasets using Cached Response mode, users with the Administrator role can access the Dataset Cache Management page.
-The Dataset Cache Management page lists all datasets using Cached Response mode, impacted workbooks, workbook owner, status, and other information.
-You can disable the Cached Response mode on any dataset from this page to change it to the Real-time Response mode.
-Only users with the Administrator role can access the Dataset Cache Management page.
+To see an overview of all datasets using Cached Response mode, admins can go to the Dataset Cache Management page.
+The Dataset Cache Management page lists all datasets using Cached Response mode, affected workbooks, workbook owners, status, and more.
+You can turn off Cached Response mode for any dataset on this page to switch it to Real-time Response mode.
+Only admins can access the Dataset Cache Management page.

 To access the Dataset Cache Management Page

-This option does not disable the Cached Data in Datasets feature.
-The option only changes the data refresh to Real-time Response mode.
-The owners of workbooks and datasets can still change the response mode by opening the workbook or dataset and setting the data refresh to Cached Response mode.
+This option doesn’t turn off Cached Data in Datasets, it only switches data refresh to Real-time Response mode.
+Workbook and dataset owners can still change the mode by opening the workbook or dataset and setting it back to Cached Response.
 For more information, see Enabling Cached Response Mode.

 Known Limitations in Cached Response Mode

-Character large object (CLOB) values are not available in cached response mode.
-When you use CLOB fields in your datasets and workbooks and try to work with cached response mode, you get a message that cached data cannot be enabled.
-To continue working with your datasets and workbooks, you can identify if you are working with CLOB fields and do one of the following:
+Character large object (CLOB) values don’t work in cached response mode.
+If you use CLOB fields with cached response, you’ll get a message saying cached data can’t be enabled.
+To keep working, check if you’re using CLOB fields, then do one of the following:

-• Remove CLOB fields – If you remove the fields from your dataset, you can work with cached response mode.
+Remove CLOB fields – If you remove the fields from your dataset and save it, you can work with cached response mode.

 Identifying CLOB fields